2020s in fashion: E-Kid and Alternative Fashion

-In the early 2020s, alternative fashion became influenced by past subcultures like emo, punk, goth and scene, in addition to Japanese street style and emerging musical genres like hyperpop, nu metal, ethereal wave, indie music, pop-punk, emo pop, punk rap and emo rap.In turn, this boom influenced the resurgence of the gothic, punk, emo and scene subcultures.
+In the early 2020s, alternative fashion became influenced by past subcultures like emo, punk, goth and scene, in addition to Japanese street style and emerging musical genres like hyperpop, nu metal, ethereal wave, indie music, pop-punk, emo pop, punk rap and emo rap.
+In turn, this boom influenced the resurgence of the gothic, punk, emo and scene subcultures.

 Hairstyles were frequently androgynous and colorful, taking inspiration from late 2000s scene fashion and sometimes featuring anime inspired accessories like animal ears and tails (called kemonomimi).

 Many Gen Z and Gen Alpha E-kids combined late 2000s emo, pop-punk, skater, and vintage aesthetics to create a distinct style.
-Alternative music fans from the UK and America often wore graphic t-shirts, platform boots, fishnet tights, BDSM collars, bold eye makeup, graphic hoodies, wide-leg pants, dark colors with neon accents, and hi-top sneakers like Vans or Converse All Stars.
+Alternative music fans from the UK and the US often wore graphic t-shirts, platform boots, fishnet tights, BDSM collars, bold eye makeup, graphic hoodies, wide-leg pants, dark colors with neon accents, and hi-top sneakers like Vans or Converse All Stars.
 Layered clothing, such as oversized t-shirts or jackets, was paired with studded belts, tripp pants, and skull jewelry.
 Brands like Ed Hardy, Hot Topic, and Affliction, which were popular in the late 2000s, made a return, integrating past fashion trends with contemporary preferences.
 These styles were shared on platforms like TikTok and YouTube, where users blended nostalgia with current trends, creating a fashion movement that reflected both historical and modern cultural influences.
 The pop-punk revival of early 2020s saw artists like Machine Gun Kelly and Yungblud influenced by the e-boy look, blending alterative fashion with their music.